 - Bachelor of Architecture, University of Nebraska, 1996-2000

 Brian has been with the firm for over twelve years.
-He recently served as the project manager for the Manhattan Beach Library and UCLA Hedrick Study, and is currently project manager for the Southwestern College, National City Center project.
+He recently served as the project manager for the Manhattan Beach Library and UCLA Hedrick Study, and is currently project manager for the Southwestern Community College Allied Health Sciences Building.
 Brian's responsibilities include all aspects of a project from initial site visits through permitting and construction, including client/consultant meetings and presentations, researching and writing specifications, detailing and plan check/planning/public agency submittals.
 A LEED Accredited Professional, Brian works closely with the client and subconsultant team to incorporate sustainable design strategies that are embedded into the design and not mere embellishments.
 A selection of his key project experience includes: Manhattan Beach Library, West Hollywood Library, UCLA Hedrick Study, UCLA UNEX Master Plan, Southwestern College, National City Center, LATTC Student Services/Administration Building and Technology Classroom Building, and Chaffey College Main Instruction Building.

 Kathy Williams, Senior Design Associate